ryankaplan/hum/docs/latency-correction.md

 # Latency Correction Approaches

-This document summarizes practical approaches for latency correction in browser-based multitrack recording, including the manual speech-alignment flow currently used in this repo.
+This document summarizes practical approaches for latency correction in browser-based multitrack recording, including the hybrid flow currently used in this repo.

 ## Why this matters